bmplib

 #include <bmplib.h>

-see API.md for the API documentation
+see API-quick-start.md and API-full.md for the API documentation

 64bit BMPs